joezbub/Shamir-for-Cloud-Environments/README.md

 ## How it works

-My implementation encrypts files using the ChaCha20-Poly1305 construction (similar to AES) from [Libsodium](https://libsodium.gitbook.io/doc/) and then splits using the Shamir's Secret Sharing algorithm using a default (2, 3) threshold scheme (you can change it by editing main.cpp).
+My implementation encrypts files using the ChaCha20-Poly1305 construction.
+My software timings show that this construction has a significant efficiency advatage over AES256-GCM, which surprised me since AES is also a commonly authentication encryption construction for data in the Cloud.
+My architecture then splits the original file into fragments using the Shamir's Secret Sharing algorithm through a default (2, 3) threshold scheme (able to be changed as shown above).
+The mathematics behhind this scheme ensure perfect privacy and space efficiency.

-Shamir's Secret Sharing algorithm is a way to split an arbitrary secret `S` into `N` parts of which at least `K` are required to reconstruct `S`.
+My secret sharing algorithm is a way to split an arbitrary secret `S` into `N` parts of which at least `K` are required to reconstruct `S`.
 For example, a root password can be split among five people, and if three or more of them combine their parts, they can recover the root password.

-### Splitting secrets
+### Splitting a secret

 Splitting a secret works by encoding the secret as the constant in a random polynomial of `K` degree.
 For example, if we're splitting the secret number `42` among five people with a threshold of three (`N=5,K=3`), we might end up with the polynomial: